matthias-reis/carda-gatsby/content/articles/2021/08/sel-balamir-swell-1.md

 seoTitle: Sel Balamir – "Swell"  – A Special Lockdown Solo Album
 description: Sel Balamir, singer and founder of Amplifier, reports back with a solo record.
 He has announced the release of "Swell" for September 6.
-If you want, you can already listen to it now.
+If you want, you can already listen to it.
 image: /img/sel-balamir-swell.jpg
 copyrigt: Sel Balamir
 ogImage: /img/sel-balamir-swell-fb.png